Jewellery

 The four Cs, briefly

 Cut is, for most graders, the most important of the four.
-It defines not only a diamond’s shape but, more decisively, its brilliance and its fire.
+It governs more than a diamond’s outline; it decides how much light the stone gives back, and how that light breaks into colour.
 Cut is the sum of proportion, symmetry and polish; done well, it makes a stone return light to the eye instead of leaking it through the bottom.

 Colour.
 Diamonds are typically transparent, carrying only the faintest hint of colour.
 With the exception of fancy-coloured stones, the rarest diamonds are the most colourless.
 Grades run from D to Z, D being the rarest of all.